-5.9 Combustion head adjustment
+5.8 Combustion head adjustment

 At this point of the installation, the combustion head is fixed to the boiler as shown in Fig. 15.

-It is therefore especially easy to adjust, and this adjustment depends only on the maximum output of the burner.
+Its adjustment is therefore particularly easy, which depends solely on the maximum output of the burner.
+This value must be set before adjusting the combustion head.